 Botanical Art Workshop: Graphite Rubbings and Collage

-This workshop is for any level, including beginner, though some artmaking experience is helpful.
-Making graphite rubbings is very much a printing process, done with simple tools and materials.
+This Botanical Art workshop is for any level, including beginner, though some artmaking experience is helpful.
+Making graphite rubbings and collage is very much a printing process, done with simple tools and materials.
 The result is a truthful impression of the plant that has been “rubbed,” onto our surfaces with a graphite stick.

 We will begin our workshop by briefly discussing the process of creating a “rubbing” on vellum – a material that gives a beautiful translucency to the artwork we will make from this initial process.
 The grounds of Lake Logan will provide ample possibilities for collecting botanical specimens.

 We will begin by making small rubbings to get acquainted with the process.
 Once each student becomes comfortable with the method, everyone can work at their own pace and size.
 Our rubbings will become the basis of creative exploration with collage materials, watercolors and other dry media.
 Each student has his/her own creative “voice” which will come out as we work with the beauty inherent in their botanical subjects and mixed media embellishments.
 Everyone will leave with a fresh understanding of our botanical subjects and perhaps discover a process to continue exploring beyond the workshop.

 Options are available for day and overnight students.

 Monday, June 14